 Private Investments Risk: Identifying and participating in private investment opportunities and assisting in the building of successful portfolio companies and businesses are difficult tasks, and often there is limited publicly available information regarding the private companies in which the partnership invests.
 Many investment decisions are dependent upon our ability to obtain relevant information from non-public sources, and although we dedicate significant time and resources in conducting due diligence prior to making investments, we often are required to make decisions without complete information or in reliance upon information provided by third parties that is difficult or impracticable to verify or is otherwise incorrect or inaccurate.
 Accordingly, there can be no assurance that our due diligence efforts will reveal or highlight all relevant facts that are necessary or helpful in evaluating private investment opportunities.
 The marketability and value of each private investment often depends upon many factors beyond our control.
 Portfolio companies may have substantial variations in operating results from period to period, face intense competition and experience failures or substantial declines in value at any stage.
-Portfolio companies may need substantial additional equity or debt capital to support working capital requirements, acquisitions, and operations, or to otherwise achieve or maintain a competitive position in their respective industries.
+Portfolio requirements, acquisitions, and operations, or to otherwise achieve or maintain a competitive position in their respective industries.
 Such capital may not be available on attractive terms, or may not be available at all.
 An otherwise successful investment in a portfolio company may yield poor investment returns if we are unable to consummate and execute a timely exit strategy for such investment.
 The receptiveness of potential acquirers of portfolio companies will vary over time and, even if an investment in a portfolio company is disposed of through a merger, consolidation or similar transaction, the partnership's investment in the surviving entity may not be marketable.

 Sector Weighting Risk - To the extent the partnership emphasizes investments in particular sectors of the economy, the partnership will be subject to a greater degree of risks particular to those sectors.
 Market conditions, interest rates, and geopolitical, economic, regulatory or financial developments could significantly affect companies in particular sectors and the values of their securities.
 Depending on the weightings of the partnership's investment in particular sectors, the partnership may have increased exposure to price movements of securities in those sectors, which could adversely impact investments held by the partnership.
+The partnership's sector weightings could have an adverse impact on the partnership and lead to a decline in the partnership's net asset value.